Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Multiple-Try Metropolis-Klein Algorithm

 4)\ \ \emph{Accept $\mathbf{y}=\mathbf{y}_c$ as the state of $\mathbf{X}_{t+1}$, i.e., $\mathbf{X}_{t+1}=\mathbf{y}$ with probability}

 \emph{otherwise, with probability} $1-\alpha_{\text{MTM}}$, \emph{let} $\mathbf{X}_{t+1}=\mathbf{X}_{t}=\mathbf{x}$.

-Obviously, MTM is developed based on the formula of MH algorithms.
-By exploring the searching region more thoroughly, a convergence improvement can be achieved.
+By exploring the search region more thoroughly, an improvement of convergence can be achieved by MTM.
 Based on a number of trial samples generated from the proposal distribution, the Markov chain enjoys a large step-size jump within every single move without lowering the acceptance rate.
-As the MCMC sampler is able to explore the state space more efficiently, the convergence rate improves, thus leading to faster mixing.
-It should be noticed that the $k-1$ reference samples $\mathbf{x}_{i}$'s are involved only for the validity of MTM by satisfying the detailed balance condition shown below \cite{LiuMultipleTry}
+It should be noticed that the $k-1$ reference samples $\mathbf{x}_{i}$'s are involved only for the validity of MTM by satisfying the detailed balance condition \cite{LiuMultipleTry}

-Clearly, the efficiency of MTM method relies on the number of trial samples $k$ and the traditional MH sampling behaves as a special case with $k=1$.
-Similar to MH sampling, there is a large flexibility in the choice of the proposal distribution $q(\mathbf{x}, \mathbf{y})$ in MTM \cite{LucaFlexibility}.
-Actually, it is even possible to use different proposal distributions to generate trial samples without altering the ergodicity of the Markov chain \cite{CasarinInteracting}.
-Meanwhile, the nonnegative symmetric function $\lambda(\mathbf{x}, \mathbf{y})$ in (\ref{certain weight}) is also flexible, where the only requirement is that $\lambda(\mathbf{x}, \mathbf{y})>0$ whenever $q(\mathbf{x}, \mathbf{y})>0$.

 \newcounter{TempEqCnt} {\value{equation}} {\value{TempEqCnt}}